 Dianne believes Yoga is a lifestyle that allows you to know and observe yourself.
 Yoga poses will never look the same for two different people because no two people share the same life experiences.
 Simply do your best and you will benefit and learn a great deal about yourself.
 Dianne instructs with compassion and curiosity.
-Dianne completed her 200 hour Yoga Teacher Training in June 2011 at The Therapeutic Approach Yoga Studio (TAYS) and has acheived her 500 hour advanced certification in 2015.
-Also to her merit Dianne has her Reiki first and second degree attunment in the Usui System of Natural Healing since October 2010.
+Dianne completed her 200 hour Yoga Teacher Training in June 2011 at The Therapeutic Approach Yoga Studio (TAYS) and has achieved her 500-hour advanced certification in 2015.
+Also to her merit, Dianne has her Reiki first and second-degree attunement in the Usui System of Natural Healing since October 2010.

 Jolene can see your inner light and goodness simply by her presence.
 She is passionate and connected while teaching a range of styles; from power, vinyasa, post/prenatal, YogaBody Bootcamp™ and Yin Yoga.
 She often travels with her very popular YOGABirth workshop.
-Jolene is a E-RYT 500.
-She teaches Power Hour classes Tuesday mornings at 11:00am, Pregnancy Yoga Saturday mornings at 11:00am, Post-natal Tuesdays at 1:45.
+Jolene is an E-RYT 500.
+She teaches Power Hour classes Tuesday mornings at 11:00 am, Pregnancy Yoga Saturday mornings at 11:00 am, Post-natal Tuesdays at 1:45.
 Jolene is one of our senior teachers; you will love the "Jo Flow" classes that she offers at TAYS.

 Originally from Miramichi New Brunswick, Jordan is a small town girl with a big world heart and a passion for holistic healing.
 Her story is one of a continued seeking, practicing compassion and higher self-awareness towards herself and others.